What is Proper Restraint and Seclusion of Arizona Students?

 Special Needs Education Law Issues

-- IEPs and Testing- a statement describing testing adaptations and modifications
+- IEPs and testing—a description of testing adaptations and modifications

-- statement of length and duration of services- services must be explained
+- Disclosure of length and duration of services—they must explain services

-If you have a student that is being disciplined for breaking the rules, it’s important to know about their rights under federal law.
-The student with disabilities must be treated fairly and equally by teachers or administrators so they can’t take advantage of any special treatment just because they’re supposed leak out an IEP.
+If a student gets disciplined for breaking the rules, the parents must know about their rights under federal law.
+Students with disabilities must be treated fairly and equally by teachers or administrators, so they can’t take advantage of special treatment just because they’re supposed to leak out an IEP.

 Special Education Lawyers